Kong/docs.konghq.com/app/gateway-oss/2.3.x/index.md

 Pick your path:
 * **[Quickstart][quickstart]**: A quick-and-dirty introduction to
 {{site.base_gateway}}, common objects, and basic Admin API commands.
-Use this if you just want the basics. &rsaquo;
+Use this if you just want the basics.
-* **[Getting started guide][getting-started]**: An alternative to the quickstart, the complete {{site.base_gateway}} getting started guide provides in-depth examples, explanations, and step-by-step instructions, and explores Kong's many available tools for managing the gateway. &rsaquo;
+* **[Getting started guide][getting-started]**: An alternative to the quickstart, the complete {{site.base_gateway}} getting started guide provides in-depth examples, explanations, and step-by-step instructions, and explores Kong's many available tools for managing the gateway.

 [quickstart]: /{{page.kong_version}}/getting-started/quickstart
 [configuring-a-service]: /{{page.kong_version}}/getting-started/configuring-a-service